AdobeDocs/experience-platform.it-IT/help/server-api/media-edge-api/swagger.md

     },
     "/sessionStart": {
       "post": {
-        "description": "Signals the the start of a new session.
+        "description": "Signals the start of a new session.
 When the response returns, the \"sessionId\" must be extracted and sent for all subsequent event calls to the Edge API server.", "parameters": [
           {
             "name": "configId",